File For Unemployment

 - Last employer’s name, mailing address, phone number, dates of employment and reason you are unemployed.

-- Bank routing number and account number if choosing direct deposit as your payment option (NOTE: Key2Benefits prepaid MasterCard® is also available).
+- Bank routing number and account number if choosing direct deposit as your payment option (NOTE: a prepaid debit card is also available).

 Step 2 - VOUCHERS: File your Weekly Vouchers